-With notoriously lousy traffic and next-to-impossible parking, it's best to avoid driving until it's time to leave San Francisco.
-Fortunately, there are plenty of excellent ways to get around.
+With notoriously lousy traffic and next-to-impossible parking, driving is most definitely not the best way to get around San Francisco.
+Fortunately, there are plenty of other excellent ways to traverse the city.

-Most locals walk, bike, ride Muni (the public transit network of buses and streetcars) or ride-share instead of taking a car.
-The city also has three cable car lines that are frequent, slow and scenic; riding one is a must for first-time visitors.
-Here's how to navigate San Francisco.
+Most locals walk, cycle, ride Muni (the public transit network of buses and streetcars) or ride-share instead of taking a car.
+The city also has three cable car lines that are frequent, slow and scenic – and riding one is a must for any first-time visitor.

 Explore San Francisco on foot

 Regularly ranked as one of the most walkable cities in the US, a bunch of major sights in San Francisco are reachable on foot in a day.
 Walking is also always the best way to explore a neighborhood.

 An initiative started in 2020 sees numerous streets across the city close to vehicular traffic one or more days a week – and some, such as John F Kennedy Dr in Golden Gate Park, are now closed to traffic for the foreseeable future.

 There are also plenty of guided walking tours on offer, but you can just as easily set off on your own for a great day of exploring, especially in such locales as the Presidio.
 It has a number of trails outlined by SF Crosstown Trails, which connect the city's neighborhoods, open spaces, and local trails.
 The epic, eponymous 17-mile trail from Candlestick Point to Lands End is divided into five sections, which can be tackled separately, and gives a great overview of the city.

 San Francisco has an extensive cycling network

 San Francisco aims to be the most bike-friendly city in the US, and many locals have already jumped on the saddle.
 Many areas, such as Ocean Beach, the Marina and the waterfront, are ideal for cycling.